 low-stakes quizzes, problem-sets, or worksheets provide extra practice

 Careful planning before each section will ensure students have a better learning experience.
 You might consider writing out a list of discussion questions or sketching out the logistics of any activity.
-The challenges of an online learning environment make it harder to enact spontaneous ideas.
+The physcially distant learning environment makes it harder to enact spontaneous ideas.

-Try your best to express the same social cues you would use during an in-person section or class, greet students as they join your session and encourage people to use their cameras when they participate online.
-Manage discussions by using the “spotlight” feature in Zoom, calling on students by name, and by monitoring the chat window.
-Remember to pause after asking a question as you will experience a slight delay.
+Try your best to express the same social cues you would use during an in-person section or class, greet students as they join your session.
 Sections work best when one to two people have their microphone on; therefore, you might need to remind students to unmute their microphone when you ask them to answer a question.

 Above all, do not feel like you are alone in this endeavor.
-The entire University is working to implement a new teaching and learning model.
+The entire University is working to implement a residential/remote model.
 You might not master running an online session the first time.
 If you run into difficulties, indicate that you’ll need time to find a solution or learn the technology.

 Do you have other questions?
 Please contact us with questions.